GaloisInc/BESSPIN-Tool-Suite/docs/bugBounty2020/apps/proto-ota/README.md

 ## Dependencies

-The C version for Linux needs mbedtls installed and built in the same directory as SSITH-FETT-Target
+The C version for Linux needs mbedtls installed and built in the same directory as BESSPIN-Tool-Suite

 The Ada version needs the SPARKNaCl library installed somewhere - see the GPR file.